Bray Wyatt: Firefly Fun House and The Fiend (2019–2021)

-On the February 7 episode of SmackDown, Hall of Famer Goldberg challenged The Fiend for the Universal Championship during an onscreen interview, which was scheduled for the Super ShowDown event on February 27, where The Fiend character suffered his first loss to Goldberg, ending his reign at 118 days.
+On the February 7 episode of SmackDown, WWE Hall of Famer Goldberg challenged The Fiend for the Universal Championship during an onscreen interview, which was scheduled for the Super ShowDown event on February 27, where The Fiend character suffered his first loss to Goldberg, ending his reign at 118 days.
 The following night on SmackDown, The Fiend confronted a returning John Cena and challenged him to a match at WrestleMania 36 that Cena accepted–a rematch from 2014's WrestleMania XXX.
 On the second night of the event on April 5, rather than a traditional wrestling match, the two faced off in a surreal trip through history as moments from Wyatt's and Cena's history were played out.
 The Fiend ultimately defeated Cena in the end, marking Wyatt's first and only WrestleMania victory.

 On the April 10 episode of SmackDown, Wyatt challenged new Universal Champion Braun Strowman, who won the title at WrestleMania.
 A title match was scheduled between the two at Money in the Bank on May 10, which Wyatt (as his Firefly Fun House character) lost.
 He returned in a Firefly Fun House segment on the June 19 episode of SmackDown to confront Strowman, reintroducing his original "The Eater of Worlds" gimmick and reinstating their rivalry.
 On July 19 at The Horror Show at Extreme Rules, Wyatt defeated Strowman in a non-title "cinematic match" called the Wyatt Swamp Fight.
 On the July 31 episode of SmackDown, The Fiend attacked Alexa Bliss, who Strowman had an affection for.
-Two weeks later, after Strowman attacked Bliss with a gorilla press to antagonise the Fiend, the lights went out and the Fiend appeared in the ring in Strowmans place, seemingly to help Bliss.
+Two weeks later, after Strowman attacked Bliss with a gorilla press slam to antagonise The Fiend, the lights went out and The Fiend appeared in the ring in Strowmans place, seemingly to help Bliss.
 Strowman then appeared on the big screen where he and The Fiend were laughing together.
-At SummerSlam on August 23, The Fiend defeated Strowman to win the Universal Championship for the second time.
+At that year's SummerSlam on August 23, The Fiend defeated Strowman to win the Universal Championship for the second time.
 After the match, they were both attacked by a returning Roman Reigns.
-At Payback on August 30, The Fiend defended the title against Strowman and Reigns in a triple threat match, which he lost after Reigns pinned Strowman to win the title.
-Thus,ending his second reign at 7 days.
+At Payback on August 30, The Fiend defended the title against Strowman and Reigns in a triple threat match, which he lost after Reigns pinned Strowman to win the title, thus ending his second reign at 7 days.